Updated November 23, 2019.

 The simplest setting is a Straight Setting.
 In this all the blocks are oriented the same way.
 Any secondary patterns that show up happen because you have created diagonal lines by picking similar colors in either the ties or the background.

-If you alternate direction in the blocks so that a zig-zag is created, this setting is often called Rick-rack because it is the shape of that trim.
+If you alternate the direction of the blocks so that a zig-zag is created, this setting is often called Rick-rack because it is the shape of that trim.
 It is also sometimes called Streak of Lightning.
 You can emphasize this by making all the blocks in one row in a similar color.

 You can also change the direction of the blocks so other shapes are formed, rounds here.
 This quilt shows increasing sizes of circles.
 But you could also use the small four-block circle and repeat.
-That’s a popular setting of bow tie.
+That’s a popular setting of Bow Tie.

 Adding a second block, especially in a solid color, spaces out the quilt blocks and creates alternating diagonal rows and a checked pattern if the solid color is different.
 If the solid color is the same as the background color, the ties will look as if they are floating.

-Finally you can also add borders, simple or complex, to any setting.
+Finally, you can also add borders, simple or complex, to any setting.
 These create additional opportunities for color and pattern.

 I hope this gave you some great ideas for creating lovely needlepoint from simple quilt block designs.
 You’ll find the block diagram below.
+This quilt in also one of the designs in my Amish Quilt Club (contact me for information).